kendravant/gc_project/README.md

 Two data sets are created and written out to file

-**meanAndStandardDeviationFeatures.csv** which contains only the features containing mean and standard deviation measurements along with the subject ID and activity
+**meanAndStandardDeviationFeatures.csv** which contains only the features containing mean, mean frequency and standard deviation measurements along with the subject ID and activity

 **featureAveragebySubjectAndActivity.csv** which contains the average for each selected feature by subject ID and activity